 Viridi may hate humans, but when she discovers that Hades is using the human souls he is collecting to create Underworld monsters and as a food source, and just how many souls are used in the former, she's absolutely appalled.
 Furthermore, she considers humanity the Lesser of Two Evils when compared to the Underworld Army.
+After his defeat she remains an aloof ally of the Overworld but still has a disgust for the humans.

 Arc Rise Fantasia has Prince Weiss agreeing to a peace treaty.
 Considering how, until that point, he's expressed very strong imperialistic sentiments, it's something of a surprise to the party.